GSA/open-gsa-redesign/pages/oss-implementation.md

 1.)
 Inventorying all repositories (open and closed) and adding them to the gsa.gov/code.json file.
 2.)
 Turning closed source code into open source code.

-The initial policy speaks to new custom code being developed after August 2016, however, in the Agency's effort to being 100% open, we are looking to make all custom code developed by GSA employees and contracted partners to be open sourced.
+The initial policy speaks to new custom code being developed after August 2016.
+However, in the Agency's effort to become 100% open, we are looking to make all custom code developed by GSA employees and contracted partners to be open sourced.

-In evangelizing OSS at GSA a couple questions arise:
+In evangelizing OSS at GSA, several questions arise:

 1.)
-Why are we releasing our code, is anyone going to use it?
+Why are we releasing our code, and is anyone going to use it?
 2.)
-How do we release our code, who is going to scrub it for sensitive content?
+How do we release our code, and who is going to scrub it for sensitive content?
 3.)
-What about licensing, what types of licenses apply?
+What about licensing, and what types of licenses apply?
 4.)
-What about security, are we going to open ourselves vulnerabilities?
+What about security, and are we going to open ourselves to vulnerabilities?

-Here are some general thoughts relating to these questions and the remaining will provide specific instructions for inventorying and publicly releasing code.
+Here are some general thoughts relating to these questions and the remaining will provide specific instructions for inventorying and publicly releasing code:

 1.)
-Who knows if anyone will use the code.
-Where this really helps for the government is with good code management and vendor turnover.
+Even if no one uses the code, open sourcing the code helps goverment to implement good code management and vendor turnover.
 If the code is public, the federal project team can see the code on a regular basis and check for pragmatic prose.
-As vendors transition, the code will be complete in one place and the handoff-off of disks or large zip files will be a thing of the past.
+As vendors transition, the code will be complete in one place and the handoff of disks or large zip files will be a thing of the past.
 Finally, in moving to DevOps (including [12Factor.Net](https://12factor.net/) principles), we need to have one version of the *truth*.

 2.)
-The project team that releases the code is responsible for the code.
-The GSA employees responsible for the project and vendors who are writing the custom code.
+The project team that releases the code is responsible for scrubbing for sensitive content.
+This includes the GSA employees responsible for the project and vendors who are writing the custom code.
 The CTO team is working on two scripts ([#1](https://github.com/GSA/codeinventory-github) and [#2](https://github.com/GSA/codeinventory)) to help scrub the code and project teams should start moving towards [12Factor.net](https://12factor.net/) principles.

 3.)
 It will be up to the project team producing the code to determine the best license.
 The team should consult legal and the CTO's office will assist.